ParthS28/MLfly/README.md

 MLfly is a dockerized web app made using Django and powered by Nginx and uWSGI.

+Chech out the deployed version at [this site.](https://mlfly.azurewebsites.net/)

 ## Usage

 To use, make sure you have docker-compose installed and then run the instruction